-A successful entrepreneur could market their services directly to people hosting weddings and events, companies hosting conventions and other event planners, trade show organizers, and charity organizations.
+Successful entrepreneurs could market their services directly to people hosting weddings and events, companies hosting conventions and other event planners, trade show organizers, and charity organizations.
 You can even table at wedding shows to gain clients!

 You’ll need to purchase or lease a valet uniform, which can cost $300 or more.
 You will also need a sign and some business cards.

 Business insurance is really important since you’ll be driving other people’s vehicles.